There are several main reasons why drivers may need to exchange complete wheels on their vehicle:

 2. Remove the hubcap or wheel cover if there is one.

 You only want to loosen them enough to make their removal easier once you’ve lifted the car off the ground.
-Wheel nuts too tight?
+Lug nuts too tight?
 You can carefully apply pressure to the wrench – ensuring it’s in a horizontal position – with your foot.

 4. Raise the car up.